ran1812/UTGDiff/README.md

 python eval_MOIfp.py
 ```

 Add the metrics you need as the code under the generation part.
+We have provide the editing result saved at ./editing/generation_results